thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection="import-dashboard" %}

-After importing the dashboard, for the data to be displayed correctly, you need to specify your <b>OPC-UA Device</b> in the [entity alias](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"}.
+After importing the dashboard, verify that your OPC-UA Device is specified in the [entity alias](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"}.
+This ensures that the data will be displayed correctly.

 {% include images-gallery.liquid showListImageTitles="true" imageCollection="change-entity-alias-1" %}

-If you followed these steps correctly, you should now see the following dashboard with data from the OPC-UA Device.
+If you have followed these steps correctly, you should now see this dashboard populated with data from the OPC-UA Device.

 {% include images-gallery.liquid imageCollection="visualize-data-on-thingsboard" %}